colemaring/MC-AR-Sandbox/README.md

 ![20240828_101312](https://github.com/user-attachments/assets/b9f4e164-4c18-49c0-8d6c-39b1a20dfc3b) <br>
 video: https://github.com/user-attachments/assets/ce1f2003-3ed6-4056-a1da-17e1319ca550 <br>

-# TODO:
-stretch y dim to better fix sandbox <br>

 # Installation
+git clone https://github.com/colemaring/MC-AR-Sandbox.git or download and extract zip <br>
-npm init && npm i <br>
+Run npm init && npm i <br>
-Download buildtools https://www.spigotmc.org/wiki/buildtools/ to compile the spigot 1.21 server jar <br>
+Download buildtools https://www.spigotmc.org/wiki/buildtools/ to compile the spigot server jar <br>
-Put the plugin jar in the Plugins folder <br>
+place the server jar in the MC-AR-Sandbox folder <br>
-run launch.bar <br><br>
+Run the spigot server jar once to initialize the server and accept the eula <br>
+Move SpigotBlankPlugin.jar into the plugins folder <br>
+Run launch.bat <br>
+Join the minecraft server using localhost <br>

 # Usage
 The blaze rod (gold stick) is used to manually update the terrain.
 This is useful if autoupdate is off and you want to update the terrain. <br>
 The other blocks in the inventory represet different biomes that you can choose from.
 When you select a biome, all subsequent terrain updates will reflect that chosen biome.
 You can go back by selecting a different biome <br>
-If you destroy a bunch of terrain, left click a biome block to update the terrain back to normal. <br>
+If the terrain is bugged or doesnt match the sandbox at all, left click a biome block to update the terrain back to normal. <br>

 # Commands
 /waterlevel <y level> - allows you to choose the water level of the world. eg. /waterlevel 10 <br>